 The Consumer Product Safety Commission (CPSC) issued alerts and announced voluntary recalls by U.S. companies on numerous products made in China in 2007.
-From January-December 2007, over four-fifths of CPSC recall notices involved Chinese products.
-Over this period, roughly 17.6 million toy units were recalled because of excessive lead levels.
-Recalls were also issued on 9.5 million Chinese-made toys (because of the danger of loose magnets), 4.2 million "Aqua Dots" toys (because beads contain a chemical that can turn toxic if ingested) and 1 million toy ovens (due to potential finger entrapment and burn hazzards).3
+From January-December 2007, over four-fifths of CPSC recall notices involved Chinese products.3 Over this period, roughly 17.6 million toy units were recalled because of excessive lead levels.
+Recalls were also issued on 9.5 million Chinese-made toys (because of the danger of loose magnets), 4.2 million "Aqua Dots" toys (because beads contain a chemical that can turn toxic if ingested) and 1 million toy ovens (due to potential finger entrapment and burn hazzards).4

-U.S. Imports of Products of Concern from China4
+U.S. Imports of Products of Concern from China5

 Table 1 lists products imported from China in 2007 that have been the subject of recent U.S. health and safety concerns, such as toys, seafood, tires, animal foods, organic chemicals and pharmaceuticals, and toothpaste.
 It indicates that China was a major source of imports for many of these products.
 For example, China was the largest supplier of imported toys (89% of total), seafood products (15%), and tires (26%); the 2nd largest foreign supplier of animal food products (24%); the 6th largest supplier of toothpaste (1%); and the 9th largest source of imported pharmaceuticals and organic chemicals (3%).
-The table also indicates that, despite health and safety concerns, U.S.
+The table also indicates that, despite health and safety concerns, U.S. imports of most of the products listed (with the exception of toothpaste) increased in 2007 over 2006 levels.
+For example, toy imports from China grew by 33.4%.

-1 New York Times, "China Didn't Check Drug Supplier, Files Show," February 16, 2008.
+1 New York Times, China Didn't Check Drug Supplier, Files Show, February 16, 2008.

-2 On September 22, 2008, China Daily reported that melamine-tainted formula had to date killed four children and sickened 53,000 others (13,000 of whom had to be hospitalized).
-On October 15, 2008, it reported that the Chinese government had issued an urgent notice to recall of all dairy products made prior to September 14, 2008, so that they could be tested.
+2 On September 22, 2008, China Daily reported that melamine-tainted formula had to date killed three children and sickened 53,000 others (13,000 of which had to be hospitalized).